 It happens more often than you may think.
 Workers who become pinned against a wall or machinery make up many fatal accident cases.
 Once again, awareness of your surroundings and the location of your coworkers is essential.

 Your tools need electricity, and so does the building that you’re constructing.
 Exposed wires are a constant threat to construction workers.
 However, mother nature is also capable of sending her own electric shocks to workers who are exposed to the elements.
 Exercise an abundance of caution around electrical wires.
 If the weather looks sour, take shelter immediately.

 These types of accidents are not always fatal.
 However, they do often result in serious injuries.
 You may be eligible for workers’ compensation benefits when you’re hurt on a construction site.
-You should always discuss your options with a skilled legal professional.
+You should always discuss your options with a skilled Arizona workers’ compensation lawyer.